chrisco/playbook/index.md

 ## Team Trips

 Periodically, our whole core team gets together for team trips.
 The destination for each trip is put to a team vote a few months before we depart.
-So far, we’ve visited [Spain](http://hanno.co/logbook/practice-what-you-preach), [Malaysia and Hong Kong](http://hanno.co/logbook/helipads-durian-monkeys-websites).
+So far, we’ve visited [Spain](http://hanno.co/logbook/practice-what-you-preach), [Croatia](https://logbook.hanno.co/rethinking-social-purpose-croatia/), [Malaysia and Hong Kong](http://hanno.co/logbook/helipads-durian-monkeys-websites).
 Since we rarely see each other face-to-face, these trips are a really important way for us to spend time together and learn how to grow and improve.

-Our current team trip format is for the trips to be just under 2 weeks in total.
+Our current team trip format is for the trips to be around 9 days in total.
 This includes 2 weekends, which sandwich a 5 day week, where we work on internal projects and hack weeks.

 During the team trip, we’re unavailable for client work, and we schedule client sprints accordingly, to give us the time and space to make each trip a big success.